immcantation/shazam/docs/topics/findThreshold.md

 Description
 --------------------

-`findThreshold` automtically determines an optimal threshold for clonal assignment of Ig sequences using a vector of nearest neighbor distances.
+`findThreshold` automatically determines an optimal threshold for clonal assignment of Ig sequences using a vector of nearest neighbor distances.
 It provides two alternative methods using either a Gamma/Gaussian Mixture Model fit (`method="gmm"`) or kernel density fit (`method="density"`).